 Properties adjacent to the original site have been purchased as they have become available and in the 1980s a major rebuild of the premises was made possible.
 As with all community ventures, there will always be something more that can be done and so at Highbury we are always looking forward whilst remembering everything that has got us here.

 Our present and future

-We are absolutely delighted to be returning in September 2021 with a full season of plays and films.
+We were absolutely delighted to return in September 2021 with a full season of plays and films.